-4.3 Any downgrade of BNPP's credit ratings could weigh heavily on its profitability.
+4.3 Any downgrade of BNPP's credit ratings could weigh heavily on itsthe profitability of BNPP.

 Credit ratings have a significant impact on BNPP's liquidity.
-On 23 April 2020, Standard & Poor's confirmed the long-term depositrating of BNPP's deposits and senior preferred debt rating atas A+, and confirmed its short-term rating atas A-1, with an outlookand revised the outlook from stable to negative.
-On 30 March12 October 2020, Fitch France placed its AA-maintained its long-term deposits and senior preferred debt rating for BNPP, at AA- and its F1+-short-term rating for BNPP on the stable 20192020 and 20192020, Moody's confirmed its long-term deposits and senior preferred debt rating as P-1, with a stable outlook.
-On 1210 July 20192020 BRS Morningstar confirmed BNPP's senior preferred debt rating as AA (low), as well as its short-term rating as R-1(middle) with a stable outlook.
-A downgrade in BNPP's credit rating could affect its liquidity and competitive position.
-It could also increase BNPP's borrowing costs, limit access to the capital markets or trigger additional obligations under its covered bonds or under certain bilateral provisions in some trading, derivative or collateralized collateralised financing contacts.
+On 23 April 2020, Standard & Poor's confirmed the long-term depositrating of BNPP's deposits and senior preferred debt rating at a A+, and confirmed its short-term rating at A-1, with an outlook and revised the outlook from stable to negative.
+On 30 March12 October 2020, Fitch France placed its AA-maintained its long-term deposits and senior preferred debt rating for BNPP, at AA- and its F1+ short term rating for the BNPP on at F1+ and withdrew Negative Rating Watch and revised its outlook to negative.
+On 94 December 20192020, Moody's confirmed its long-term deposits and senior preferred debt rating from as Aa3, and confirmed its short-term rating as P-1, with a stable outlook.
+On 1210 July 20192020, DBRS Morningstar confirmed BNPP's senior preferred debt rating as AA (low), as well as its short-term rating as R-1(middle) with a stable outlook.
+A downgrade in BNPP's credit rating could affect its the liquidity and competitive position of BNPP.
+It could also increase BNPP's borrowing costs, limit access to the capital markets or trigger additional obligations under its covered bonds or under certain bilateral provisions in some trading, derivative or collateralized financing contacts.